 Summary

-| Layer | Who is responsible | What to do |
+| Layer | Owned by | What to do |

 |---|---|---|

-| Electron shell | shinyelectron | Secure defaults are set automatically |
+| Electron shell | shinyelectron | Defaults are safe; do not edit them |

-| Shiny app code | You | Validate inputs, avoid unsafe system calls |
+| Shiny app code | You | Validate inputs, parameterize commands, avoid shell strings |

-| Credentials | You | Never bundle secrets; use env vars or keychain |
+| Credentials | You | Never bundle; use env vars or the OS keychain |

-| Code signing | You | Sign builds for production distribution |
+| Code signing | You | Sign release builds; HTTPS for update manifests |

-For further reading, consult the Electron Security documentation.
+Further reading: the Electron Security documentation.